sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 Stata integration resources are often out of date and scattered.
 Here, I bring three `modern(ish)` editors for coding.
 This will help you run Stata code from `modern(ish)` external editors, such as Sublime Text 3, Notepad++, and Visual Studio Code.

 *Future work: R integration to be updated.
-Due to its complexity, only a brief guidance is provided at the moment.*
+Due to its complexity, only a brief guidance is provided at the moment.* *Updates: Notepad++*

-Download Sublime Text 3 (32 bit) Build 3211 (<https://www.sublimetext.com/3>), Notepad++(<https://notepad-plus-plus.org/downloads/>), and Visual Studio Code (<https://code.visualstudio.com/>).
-Sublime Text 3 *needs to be 32 bit* due to various compatibility issues in Windows PC.
-So it is important to remember.
+Download Sublime Text 3 (<https://www.sublimetext.com/3>), Notepad++(<https://notepad-plus-plus.org/downloads/>), and Visual Studio Code (<https://code.visualstudio.com/>).
+Both 32 bit and 64 bit version (in Windows PC) should work.
+Should you experience any compatibility issues, consider the *32 bit* version.
 For Notepad++ and Visual Studio Code, any latest version should be fine.

 Once installed, play with them by yourself.
 Simple googling with get you started with basic functionality (opening a folder tree in the editor, using command palette) fairly quickly.
 There are lots of resources online so I will skip this part.
 When you are familiar with basic functionality, go ahead and follow the instructions here that walk you through integrating these fabulous tools with Stata.